 Wrapping paper storage.

-Or these soft side boxes have pockets for all of the wrapping accessories too:
+Or these soft side boxes have pockets for gift bags and all of the wrapping accessories too:

-If you don’t want to keep it under the bed, another trick is to store wrapping paper in one of these clear garment bags.
-They hold wrapping paper rolls so nicely and you can also hang any wrapping accessories in a bag from the hanger inside.
-You can just pull it out of the closet whenever you need to wrap a gift and tuck it out of sight when you’re done!
+- Another great way to store wrapping paper is in one of these clear garment bags.
+This hack holds rolls so nicely, and you can hang any wrapping accessories in a bag from the hanger inside.
+Just pull it out of the closet whenever you need to wrap a gift and tuck it back in the closet when you’re done!

 Organizing holiday decor.